 The publication also elaborates on the scope of domestic reverse charge as implemented from Article 194 of the EU VAT Directive.
 Czech Republic applies this mechanism in sales of goods or services located in the country that are made by non-established suppliers who are not VAT registered in Czech Republic.
 You can read more about domestic reverse charge in our dedicated article to Reverse charge scenarios.

-In the last section describes the periodic VAT reporting obligations, including deadlines, content and even certain boxes to be completed in the VAT return.
+The last section describes the periodic VAT reporting obligations, including deadlines, content and even certain boxes to be completed in the VAT return.

-The complete report is available in the website of the Czech Tax Authorities.
+The complete report is available in the website of the Czech tax authorities.
 We recommend reviewing the information available in this website as there is useful information about VAT reporting obligations, VAT payments and MOSS regime.